Take a Page Out of New England: Famous literary sites

 Nathaniel Hawthorne was born on Independence Day in Salem, MA.
 He was a descendant of John Hathorne who was a judge during the Salem Witch Trials.
 Hawthorne’s upbringing and ancestral background of Salem lead to him writing two of his most famous works, The Scarlet Letter and The House of the Seven Gables.

 The House of the Seven Gables is a real place in Salem that Hawthorne visited as it was owned by a cousin of his during his lifetime.
 The House has been converted into a museum right next to Hawthorne’s childhood house where he was born.
 This house has also been converted into a museum.

 For more information visit House of the Seven Gables

-The store has about 40,000 used books in very good condition (but they are not catalogued).
-When perusing the shelves, one feels like they are in an attic full of the owner’s private collection of semi organized stacks of books.
+The store has about 40,000 used books in very good condition (but they are not cataloged).
+When perusing the shelves, one feels like they are in an attic full of the owner’s private collection of semi-organized stacks of books.

 The second floor has the Lady Killigrew café with delicious food and a cinema for independent art films.
-Right down stairs is the Alvah Stone Mill restaurant and Turn it Up! music and movies shop.
+Right downstairs is the Alvah Stone Mill restaurant and Turn it Up! used music and movies shop.

 For more information visit Montague Book Mill